-Provide a detailed description of the topography and structural organization of the brain and spinal cord, as well as the structure of neurons and glia cells and the main properties of the cytoarchitecture of the brain and spinal cord.
+Provide a detailed description of the topography and structural organization of the brain and spinal cord, as well as the structure of neurons and glial cells and the main properties of the cytoarchitecture of the brain and spinal cord.

-Provide a detailed description of the topography and structural organization of the digestive, respiratory and urogenital systems.
+Provide a detailed description of the topography and structural organization (innervation and vascolarization) of the digestive, respiratory, urogenital and endocrine systems.